Labs64/netlicensing.io/_posts/2013-09-23-correct-use-of-stock-images-on-your-website-and-publications.md

 ---
 layout: post
 title: "Correct Use of Stock Images on your Website and Publications"
-description: "It is important then, to make sure that the company which you use to purchase your stock images will offer you a fair deal and won’t impose any unreasonable restrictions on your use of the images which you purchase"
+description: "The inclusion of images which are not in the public domain means that you must provide proper attribution credits to the image creators"
 author:
   name: NetLicensing
   url: http://netlicensing.io